Goals for Education | Monitoring State Policies

 State Leaders Forum

-SREB staff presented information before a South Carolina legislative committee on teacher recruitment and retention strategies in October 2017.
+SREB staff presented before a legislative committee regarding teacher recruitment and retention strategies in October 2017.

-SREB staff responded to four information requests from South Carolina stakeholders in the last 12 months.
-Constituents requested SREB analysis related to teacher recruitment and master teacher strategies.
+Staff responded to two information requests from South Carolina stakeholders in the last 12 months.
+Constituents requested SREB analysis related to teacher recruitment and retention.

 reports and data

-SREB produced resources for South Carolina leaders during the last 12 months including:
+SREB produced the following resources for South Carolina leaders during the last 12 months:

-Information Request Series, beginning January 2017, with responses to SREB stakeholders’ questions on topics such as educator evaluation, teacher certification, and principal recruitment and retention incentives
+Information Request Series, shares SREB responses to stakeholder questions on topics including educator evaluation, teacher certification, and principal recruitment and retention issues.

 A bi-weekly educator effectiveness e-newsletter